Alps of France and Switzerland

 For all our advice, and to buy rail passes, see our Trains and Rail Pass Travel Tips.

 This folk moo-seum, situated above the tourist information office, provides a fine and efficient look at the local cow culture.
 You'll see old flags and banners, reconstructed rustic rooms, woodcarvings, 19th-century peasant art, handmade embroidery, and (oddly) an Egyptian coffin.

-This mountain features wonderful views and a cliff-hanging, family-run hut, providing a "hills are alive" thin-air alternative to Appenzell town.
-From Wasserauen — five miles south of Appenzell town by road or rail line — ride the lift up to Ebenalp, a high, rocky ridge that drops off to vertical cliffs on the southern side.
-On the way up, you'll get a sneak preview of Ebenalp's cave church and the cliffside boardwalk that leads to the guesthouse (near the top, left side).
-From the top you'll enjoy a sweeping view north all the way to Lake Constance (Bodensee).
+This mountain features wonderful views (all the way to the Bodensee, a.k.a.
+Lake Constance), and a thin-air alternative to Appenzell town.
+From Wasserauen — five miles south of Appenzell town by road or rail line — ride the lift up to the high, rocky ridge that drops off to vertical cliffs on the southern side.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.